 - i.
-Banks are required to maintain a capital conservation buffer of 2.5% comprising of Common Equity Tier 1, above the regulatory minimum CAR requirement of 10%.
+Banks are required to maintain a capital conservation buffer of 2.5% comprising of CET1, above the regulatory minimum CAR requirement of 10%.
 Capital distribution constraints will be imposed on a bank when capital levels fall within this range (i.e. between 10% to 12.5%).
 Banks will be able to conduct business as normal when their capital levels fall into the conservation range as they experience losses.
 The constraints imposed only relate to distributions, not the operation of the bank. - ii.
 The distribution constraints imposed on banks when their capital levels fall into the range increase as the banks' capital levels approach the minimum requirements.
-The table below shows the minimum capital conservation ratios a bank must meet at various levels of the Common Equity Tier 1 (CET1) capital ratios.
+The table below shows the minimum capital conservation ratios a bank must meet at various levels of the CET1 capital ratios.

 Capital conservation range above the minimum requirement

-Common Equity Tier 1 (as a percentage of RWA) Min.
+CET1 (as a percentage of RWA) Min.
 Capital Conservation Ratios (expressed as a percentage of earnings)

-<6.0% - 6.5% 100%
+< 6.0% - 6.5% 100%

 >6.5% - 7.0% 80%

 >7.0% - 7.5% 60%

 >7.5% - 8.5% 40%

 8.5% 0%

 - iii.
-For example, a bank with a CET1 ratio in the range of 6.5% to 7.0% is required to conserve 80% of its earnings in the subsequent financial year (i.e. payout no more than 20% in terms of dividends, share buybacks and discretionary bonus payments).
-The Common Equity Tier 1 ratio includes amounts used to meet the 6.0% minimum Common Equity Tier 1 requirement, but excludes any additional Common Equity Tier 1 needed to meet the 7.5% Tier 1 and 10% Total Capital requirements.
-For example, a bank with 10% CET1 and no Additional Tier 1 or Tier 2 capital would meet all minimum capital requirements, but would have a zero conservation buffer and therefore would be subjected to the 100% constraint on capital distributions by way of cash dividends, share-buybacks and discretionary bonuses. - iv.
+For example, a bank with a CET1 ratio in the range of 6.5% to 7.0% is required to retain 80% of its earnings in the subsequent financial year (i.e. payout no more than 20% in terms of dividends, share buybacks and discretionary bonus payments).
+The CET1 ratio includes amounts used to meet the 6.0% minimum CET1 requirement, but excludes any additional CET1 needed to meet the 7.5% Tier 1 and 10% Total Capital requirements.
+For example, a bank with 10% CET1 and no Additional Tier 1 or Tier 2 capital will meet all minimum capital requirements, but will have a zero conservation buffer and therefore will be subjected to 100% constraint on capital distributions by way of cash dividends, share-buybacks and discretionary bonuses. - iv.
 Following are the other key aspects of the capital conservation buffer requirements: - a.
-Elements subject to the restriction on distributions: Cash dividends, share buybacks, discretionary payments on other Tier 1 capital instruments and discretionary bonus payments to staff are the items which would be considered as distributable.
-Payments that do not result in a depletion of Common Equity Tier 1, which may for example include certain scrip dividends (bonus shares) are not considered distributions. - b.
+Elements subject to the restriction on distributions: Cash dividends, share buybacks, discretionary payments on other Tier 1 capital instruments and discretionary bonus payments to staff are the items which will be considered as distributable.
+Payments that do not result in a depletion of CET1, which may for example include certain scrip dividends (bonus shares) are not considered distributions. - b.
 Definition of earnings: Earnings are defined as distributable profits calculated prior to the deduction of elements subject to the restriction on distributions.
 Earnings are calculated after the tax which would have been reported had none of the distributable items been paid.
 As such, any tax impact of making such distributions are reversed out.
-Where a bank does not have positive earnings and has a Common Equity Tier 1 ratio less than 8.5%, it would be restricted from making positive net distributions. - c.
-Standalone or consolidated application: Capital conservation buffer is to be applicable both at standalone level as well as at the consolidated group level.
-Moreover, application of CCB would be made on the lower of the CET1 ratio arrived at on a standalone or consolidated basis.
+Where a bank does not have positive earnings and has a CET1 ratio less than 8.5%, it will be restricted from making positive net distributions. - c.
+Standalone or consolidated application: CCB is to be applicable both at standalone level as well as at the consolidated group level.
+Moreover, application of CCB will be made on the lower of the CET1 ratio arrived at on a standalone or consolidated basis.